Understanding the Joint Parliamentary Committee Probe: Can Someone Explain It in Detail?

 sriramwarrier

-Joint Parliamentary Committee is one type of ad hoc Parliamentary Committees constituted by the Indian Parliament.
-Mandated to inquire into a specific subject, a JPC (Joint Parliamentary Committee) is constituted either through a motion adopted by one House and concurred by the other, or through communication between the presiding officers of the two Houses.
+A Joint Parliamentary Committee (JPC) is a type of ad hoc Parliamentary Committee constituted by the Indian Parliament.
+Mandated to inquire into a specific subject, a JPC is formed either through a motion adopted by one House and concurred by the other, or through communication between the presiding officers of the two Houses.
 The members are either elected by the Houses or nominated by the presiding officers.
-As in the case of other parliamentary committees, they are drawn from different groups.
-The strength of a JPC (Joint Parliamentary Committee) may vary.
-The Lok Sabha share is double than that of the Rajya Sabha.
+As with other parliamentary committees, members are drawn from different groups.
+The strength of a JPC may vary, with the Lok Sabha's share being double that of the Rajya Sabha.

 vineet_28387